arnav-meduri/MyCityAnalysis/my-city-paper.md

 :label: my-equation-4
 SI = \sum CSD
 ```
 The complete model is shown below, where the sum is for all 12 crimes.
-See quation {eq}`my-equation-5`.
+See Equation {eq}`my-equation-5`.

 ```{math}
 :label: my-equation-5